Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] a type of unsupervised learning that relies heavily on a well-established model
 - [ ] a type of reinforcement learning where accuracy degrades over time
 - [x] a type of reinforcement learning that focuses on rewards

+#### Q82.
+Data in your model has low bias and low variance.
+How would you expect the data points to be grouped together on the diagram?

+- [ ] They would be grouped tightly together in the predicted outcome.
+- [ ] They would be grouped tightly together but far from the predicted.
+- [ ] They would be scattered around the predict outcome.
+- [ ] They would be scattered far away from the predeicted outcome.